top of page

 Janie integrated daily practices to ground her system and build self-awareness.

-Meditation: Using Dan Siegel's Wheel of Awareness to get beneath her regular frame of mind and connect with a deeper sense of self.
+• Meditation: Using Dan Siegel's Wheel of Awareness to connect with a deeper sense of self.

 4. A Nervous System "Transplant"

-Janie also had a profound experience with the Safe and Sound Protocol (SSP), which she described as feeling like a "nervous system transplant."
-It gave her a powerful, tangible experience of a "10 out of 10" safety state, which became a touchstone for her nervous system to return to.
+Janie also experienced the Safe and Sound Protocol (SSP), which she described as feeling like a "nervous system transplant."
+It provided a powerful, tangible experience of a "10 out of 10" safety state, serving as a touchstone for her nervous system to return to.

-After years of this dedicated work, the change is huge - Janie used to live at a 1 or 2 out of 10 on the safety scale, in a constant state of anxiety.
+After years of dedicated work, the change is huge.
+Janie used to live at a 1 or 2 out of 10 on the safety scale, in a constant state of anxiety.

 It's fantastic.
 It's a place where I can kind of spread out internally.
 I don't feel constricted.
 It offers a clarity of thought, a certain kind of vitality and interest in life...
-It's a place of safety and affection, comfort.
+It's a place of safety and affection.

 This isn't just an internal feeling.
 It shows up in her life.

 She shared a story about a neighbor who used to intimidate her.
 Recently, when he voiced an opinion about her property, she didn't shrink.
-She resourced herself, sized up the situation, and realized she didn't need to feel intimidated.
+She assessed the situation and realized she didn't need to feel intimidated.
 The discomfort was gone.

 Those connections, those meaningful connections are very sustaining.
-That sustaining nature carries itself through situations that used to cause me anxiety, used to kind of have me freeze up.
+That sustaining nature carries itself through situations that used to cause me anxiety and have me freeze up.

 Janie's Advice for You